Barley Flour Chocolate Chip Cookies - These delicious cookies are made with wholesome barley flour, and they are sweetened with coconut sugar.

 These cookies were raved over!
 All of the kids along with my husband and company loved them!
 I think my husband proclaimed them to be 'the best I've ever made'.

-Tricks to making barley flour cookies
+Tips for making barley flour cookies

 An important step to baking, unless otherwise stated, is to begin with room temperature ingredients.